 Any Capital expenses over $1000 not included in the budget must be approved by the Advisory Board.

-Corporate Initiatives participating in the Capital Fund shall follow section Theta D.9 instead.
+Corporate Initiatives participating in the Capital Fund shall follow Section θ.D.9 instead.

 If deferral of the expense until such time as the Advisory Board could reasonably be convened would cause a material loss to the Society, the expense may be approved by the President and Vice President (Operations), and presented at the next scheduled Board meeting.